kinnay/ABN-Amro/README.md

 This is an unofficial Python package that allows you to automatically obtain information about your bank accounts.

+This can be useful if you want to automate your finances without relying on 3rd party

 ### Installation
-This package requires Python 3.10 or later and can be installed with pip: `pip install nintendoclients`.
+This package requires Python 3.10 or later and can be installed with pip: `pip install abnamro`.
 This package uses [semantic versioning](https://semver.org/).

 ### Documentation
 * [The ABN AMRO API](https://github.com/kinnay/ABN-Amro/wiki)